Diet in Ramadan

 Carbohydrates

 Traditionally, the fast is broken with dates.
-It is the best food to have instant energy.
+It is the best food for instant energy.
 It must be followed by the inclusion of healthy carbohydrates like fruits, which are almost present on every iftar table in the form of fruit chaat.
-Roti made with whole wheat flour is also a good source of carbohydrates.
+Roti, made with whole wheat flour, is also a good source of carbohydrates.

-The pakora, samosa, and other fried items are the least healthy options that have to be eaten very carefully.
+Pakora, samosa, and other fried items are the least healthy options that have to be eaten very carefully.
 Treat yourself to one of such foods once or twice a week.
-Instead of these items, you can add some wraps or sandwiches in your iftar or even pasta.
+Instead of these items, you can add some wraps or sandwiches to your iftar or even pasta.

 Proteins

-The best protein to include at iftar is yogurt or milk.
-It is a very good option that contains plenty of all micro and macronutrients.
-It is mostly present in the form of dahi Bhalla, a really tasty food item.
+The best protein to include in iftar is yogurt or milk.
+It is a very good option that contains plenty of micro- and macronutrients.
+It is mostly present in the form of dahi bhalla, a really tasty food item.

 Fats

-The quality of fats you include in iftar should be good and the quantity should be less.
-Because the traditional menu of iftar is incomplete without such items, one of the fried items may be eaten, that too in moderation.
+The quality of the fats you include in iftar should be good, and the quantity should be less.
+Because the traditional menu of Iftar is incomplete without such items, one of the fried items may be eaten, but only in moderation.

-Fats are not a necessary nutrient to be a part of your iftar menu and its requirement is usually fulfilled by the normal foods we eat.
+Fats are not a necessary nutrient to be a part of your iftar menu, and their requirements are usually fulfilled by the normal foods we eat.

 Water

 Water is an important part of both suhoor and iftar.
-Especially in the summers, after a long day of fasting first thing after a date, or some people break their fasts with water or any form of juice.
-It is good to rehydrate but again drink more water over a long time not all at once because firstly it may make you feel nauseous, fuller, or bloated.
+Especially in the summers, after a long day of fasting first thing after a date, some people break their fasts with water or any form of juice.
+It is good to rehydrate, but again, drink more water over a long time, not all at once, because firstly, it may make you feel nauseous, fuller, or bloated.
 Secondly, it will all be flushed out of your body early.

 Recap